-Canon 200D versus Sony RX100 IV
+Canon 200D vs Sony RX100 IV

-The Canon EOS 200D (called Canon SL2 in some regions) and the Sony Cyber-shot DSC-RX100 IV are two digital cameras that were revealed to the public, respectively, in June 2017 and June 2015.
+The Canon EOS 200D (called Canon SL2 in some regions) and the Sony Cyber-shot DSC-RX100 IV are two digital cameras that were officially introduced, respectively, in June 2017 and June 2015.
 The 200D is a DSLR, while the RX100 IV is a fixed lens compact.
 The cameras are based on an APS-C (200D) and an one-inch (RX100 IV) sensor.
-The Canon has a resolution of 24 megapixel, whereas the Sony provides 20 MP.
+The Canon has a resolution of 24 megapixels, whereas the Sony provides 20 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony RX100 IV is considerably smaller (48 percent) than the Canon 200D.
 In this context, it is worth noting that neither the 200D nor the RX100 IV are weather-sealed.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the RX100 IV has a lens built in, whereas the 200D is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
 You can compare the optics available for the 200D and their specifications in the Canon EF Lens Catalog.

 Concerning battery life, the 200D gets 650 shots out of its LP-E17 battery, while the RX100 IV can take 280 images on a single charge of its NP-BX1 power pack.
 The power pack in the RX100 IV can be charged via the USB port, which can be very convenient when travelling.

 The following table provides a synthesis of the main physical specifications of the two cameras and other similar ones.
 If you would like to visualize and compare a different camera combination, you can navigate to the CAM-parator app and make your selection from a broad list of cameras there.